Vax-Before-Travel Travel Vaccines 2024

 Getting vaccinated against infectious diseases is one of the most effective ways to protect your health while traveling abroad, says the World Health Organization (WHO).
 According to the U.S. Centers for Disease Control and Prevention (CDC), most travel vaccines should be administered at least one month before departure to ensure maximum protection.
-Various U.S. Food and Drug (FDA) and European Medicines Agency (EMA) travel vaccines are approved, and the WHO has published an updated Listed Vaccines as of November 2023.
+Various U.S. Food and Drug (FDA), UK NHS, and European Medicines Agency (EMA) travel vaccines are approved, and the WHO published an updated List of vaccines in 2024.

 Travel Vaccine Advisories

 The U.S. Centers for Disease Control and Prevention publishes Travel Health Advisories and Travel Assessment, which enable international travelers to confirm vaccine requirements for each country.
 In addition, the CDC issued an update to Frequently Asked Travel Questions and Answers.
 The CDC lists the minimum ages and intervals between doses for available travel vaccines recommended in the U.S. The Pan American Health Organization (PAHO), U.K. Foreign Travel Advice, and the European Centers for Disease Control (ECDC) publish vaccine recommendations.
 Travel vaccine hotspots in 2024 include Brazil, Cancun, Costa Rica, Florida, Haiti, Jamaica, New York, and Puerto Rico.
 And Healthmap.org publishes disease outbreaks segment by country.
 The Walter Reed Biosystematics Unit provides actionable entomological intelligence that best assesses global vector-borne disease risks.